Chemotherapy-Induced Oral Mucositis Medication

 Rinses are the basis of the oral decontamination regimen.

-Effective, safe, and reliable antiseptic mouthwash.
-A polybiguanide with bactericidal activity; usually supplied as gluconate salt.
+Chlorhexidine oral is an effective, safe, and reliable antiseptic mouthwash.
+It is a polybiguanide with bactericidal activity; it is usually supplied as gluconate salt.
 At physiologic pH, salt dissociates to a cation that binds to bacterial cell walls.
-Active against gram-positive and gram-negative organisms, facultative anaerobes, aerobes, and yeast.
-Precede use of solution by flossing and brushing teeth, if possible.
+Chlorhexidine is active against gram-positive and gram-negative organisms, facultative anaerobes, aerobes, and yeast.
+Precede use of the solution by flossing and brushing teeth, if possible.
 Completely rinse toothpaste from mouth.

 Anesthetics